swp-berlin/webassistant/README.md

 Add a run configuration go to `Run > Edit Configurations...`.
 Click the `+` in the top left corner of the dialog and select `Django`.
 Use `0.0.0.0` as the Host.
 Select `Use SDK of module`.
 Edit the environment variables and set `DJANGO_SETTINGS_MODULE` to `swp.settings.dev`.
 You should now be able to start the django development server by running the configuration.
+Code completion will only work if the docker container has been started at least once.

 To enable running django management commands right-click on the project root and click `Open Module Settings`.
 Select the `mangage.py` located in the project root.
+Select `swp/settings/dev.py` as the settings file.
 You should now be able to run management commands via `Tools > Run manage.py Task`.

 To have proper coding assistance regarding to import paths set the WebPack Config in `Preferences > Languages & Frameworks > JavaScript > WebPack`.